Report a Claim

 For a serious accident, call us immediately at 1.866.270.3354.

-In New Hampshire, an 8WC form (Employer’s First report of Occupational Injury or Disease) must be filed with the Department of Labor within five days of receiving a notice of an industrial accident.
-For claim reporting forms, go to Claim Forms/New Hampshire/Claim Kit
+In New Hampshire, an Employer’s First Report of Occupational Injury or Disease (8WC form) must be filed with the Department of Labor within five days of receiving a notice of an industrial accident.

 We will file these forms on your behalf.

-An additional form, 8aWCA – Notice of Accidental Injury or Occupational Disease, may also be necessary.
-Complete this form and send a photocopy along with the 8WC First Report to A.I.M.
+An additional form, Notice of Accidental Injury or Occupational Disease (8aWCA), may also be necessary.
+Complete this form and send a photocopy along with the Employers First Report of Occupational Injury or Disease (8WC form) to A.I.M.
 Mutual.
 Keep a copy for your records and give a copy to the injured employee.

 If you phone in or report a new claim over the Internet, a completed Form 8WC will be sent to you.
 If the claim is originally reported to us as a medical only claim, but the injured employee is then disabled for four or more calendar days, please notify us by faxing or mailing Form 13WCA to us; we will then file it the with Department of Labor.